 During the summer following the second year of the FPMLA, students have the opportunity to hold an internship position under the guidance of a registered landscape architect.
 This experience helps students develop skills as practitioners and fosters perspective on both professional and academic levels.

 Required Field Trip

-First Professional Master’s students join undergraduate students on a week-long field trip visiting urban environments including such destinations as San Francisco, Portland, Seattle, and Vancouver.
+FPMLA students join undergraduate students on a week-long field trip visiting urban environments including such destinations as San Francisco, Portland, Seattle and New York City.
 Students visit noteworthy built projects and prominent professional firms and public agencies.